sarahfire/UOUPipe/README.md

 # UOUPipe
-A new idea of instant message application based on peer to peer network
+A peer-to-peer instant messaging application based on cryptocurrency mechanism。